 Both 3D and 4D ultrasounds are used to diagnose structural aspects of a fetus while it still exists in the mother’s uterus, and they are a crucial part of diagnosing any issues with the fetus in the prenatal stages.
-Physicians use ultrasounds to routinely check the size, location, age and number of fetuses in the womb, any present birth defects, the volume of amniotic fluid, movement of the fetus, breathing and heartbeats.
-During an ultrasound, a transducer and handful of gel are used on the pregnant woman’s abdomen, which emits the image and audio of the fetus and its environment.
+Physicians use ultrasounds to routinely check the size, location, age, and number of fetuses in the womb, in addition to looking for present birth defects, the volume of amniotic fluid, and movement of the fetus.
+Ultrasounds can also detect breathing & heartbeats.
+During an ultrasound, a transducer and a handful of gel are used on the pregnant woman’s abdomen, which emits the image and audio of the fetus and its environment.

 Some tests, such as amniocentesis and chorionic villi sampling (CVS), are invasive.
-At our office, however, we also offer our patients NIPT – a simple blood test that is non-invasive to you and your baby.
-NIPT or non-invasive prenatal testing can detect up to 99% of fetuses with Down syndrome, other chromosomal abnormalities like trisomy 18 and 13, and sex chromosome irregularities.
-With a higher success rate and lower false positive rates than other available screenings used in the first trimester, it has become an extremely common screening test for pregnant women.
+At our offices in NJ, however, we also offer our patients NIPT – a simple blood test that is non-invasive to both you and your baby.
+NIPT, or non-invasive prenatal testing, can detect up to 99% of fetuses with Down syndrome, other chromosomal abnormalities like trisomy 18 and 13, and sex chromosome irregularities.
+With a higher success rate and lower false positive rate than other available screenings used in the first trimester, it has become an extremely common screening test for pregnant women.

 During the early stages of pregnancy, women may undergo genetic counseling, conducted by one of our genetic counselors on staff.
 A prenatal genetic questionnaire and review of your medical history will occur, and the counselor will discuss inherited medical traits from your family.
-After that takes place, a standard genetic analysis will determine the risks your child could have, and any birth defects or genetic conditions that may be more likely for your pregnancy.
-This will be discussed with you, and your genetic counselor will talk to you about certain testing options, accompanying risks, benefits and limitations.
-Genetic counseling is highly recommended for a woman who is 35 or older, couples who are first cousins, those who have abnormal results from previous genetic screenings or tests, and those with a family history of inherited disorders.
+After that takes place, a standard genetic analysis will determine the risks your child could have, and any birth defects or genetic conditions that may be more likely during your pregnancy.
+Your genetic counselor will talk to you about certain testing options, accompanying risks, benefits, and limitations.
+Genetic counseling is highly recommended for women age 35 or older, couples who are first cousins, those who have abnormal results from previous genetic screenings or tests, and those with a family history of inherited disorders.

-Different from genetic counseling, genetic screening addresses a woman’s risk to give birth to a baby with any chromosomal abnormalities and the conditions associated with them.
+Different from genetic counseling, genetic screening addresses a woman’s risk of giving birth to a baby with any chromosomal abnormalities and the conditions associated with them.
 Some genetic screenings are performed during the first trimester, usually between the 10th and 13th week of pregnancy, although they can be done in the second trimester as well.
-These tests evaluate the substances in a pregnant woman’s blood and ultrasound of the fetus.
+These tests evaluate the substances in a pregnant woman’s blood and an ultrasound of the fetus.